andresnowak/raylib-mojo/README.md

 ## Contributing

-As there are still things missing and some things are incorrectly implemented and maybe some things could be better implemented, any help is appreciated.
+As there are still things missing and some things are incorrectly implemented and maybe some things could be better implemented, any fix and improvement is appreciated.

 ### Creating A Pull Request